The committee has awarded this years Hofmann Award to

-Professor Laura Kiessling
+Professor Laura Kiessling.

-Building the Cell's Sugar Coat
+Building the Cell's Sugar Coat University of Zürich,

-Organized and directed by the Department of Chemistry
+Department of Chemistry |

 Laura Kiessling received her undergraduate training in Chemistry at the Massachusetts Institute of Technology where she conducted undergraduate research in organic synthesis with Professor Bill Roush.
 She received her Ph.D. in Chemistry from Yale University where she worked with Stuart L. Schreiber on the synthesis of anti-tumor natural products.
 Subsequently, she did her postdoctoral training at the California Institute of Technology in the research group of Peter B. Dervan, which led her to explore the recognition of duplex DNA through triple helix formation.
 She began her independent career in the Department of Chemistry at the University of Wisconsin-Madison in 1991.
 Since 1999, she holds an appointment as Full Professor in Chemistry and Biochemistry.